 LEOVIGILDO 'LEO' MIGUEL GIRON

-Local escrima grandmaster (traditional martial arts practitioner)
+Local escrima grandmaster (traditional martial arts practitioner); "the father of largo mano in America"

-An escrima master from Bayambang has been recognized as a legend in the United States His name is Leovigildo 'Leo' Miguel Giron.
+An escrima master from Bayambang has been recognized as a legend in the United States.
+His name is Leovigildo 'Leo' Miguel Giron.

 Eskrima or escrima is a general term for “the traditional martial arts of the Philippines, which emphasize the use of sticks, knives, and various improvised weapons.”